-"They had seen it [nursing associate] as a direct step towards nursing.
+"They had seen it [NA] as a direct step towards nursing.
 Later [...] they felt a bit duped [..] and those of them who would have had the qualifications for the [registered nurse degree] apprenticeship wanted to do that."
-Registered Nurse 11 Band 7 prior to application for top-up nurse education was also unwelcomed: "I now have to do a year's worth of preceptorship before I can move up.
+RN 11 Band 7

+The unanticipated preceptorship requirements for NARs to remain in post for at least six months to a year prior to application for top-up nurse education was also unwelcomed: "I now have to do a year's worth of preceptorship before I can move up.
 And I think if it wasn't for that, maybe I wouldn't be a nursing associate anymore and I'd be a registered nurse.
-Registered Nursing Associate 5 Band 4 (5 months registered).
+NAR 5 Band 4 (5 months registered).